GOP Health Repeal Is an Immoral Affront to the American People

 United in Outrage

 Every major organization that represents the concerns of patients, of doctors, of the elderly and of the poor opposes this bill.
 Only 20 percent of the American people support it, according to the most recent CBS News poll.
 Anyone concerned with responsible governance can only be appalled.
-The bipartisan National Association of Medicaid Administrators opposes the bill, saying most states simply couldn’t set up the say required independent state systems in the two years allotted for the change.
+The bipartisan National Association of Medicaid Administrators opposes the bill, saying most states simply couldn’t set up the required independent state systems in the two years allotted for the change.

 The pressure on Republicans to pass the bill is unrelenting.
 Citizens must ensure their Senators hear the depth of their opposition.
 This fight isn’t over until after September 30.
 Call your Senator now.

 This bill is a clear statement.
 The 49 Republican Senators still lined up to vote for it are exposing their contempt for the American people.
-They are traducing their responsibilities as legislators.
+They are abdicating their responsibilities as legislators.
 They offend basic decency out of political expediency and partisan excess.
 This bill is the worst of the Republican efforts to roll back health care reform.
 That they still stand on the verge of passing it reveals exactly who they are.
 It is not a pretty sight.

 Comments